“I am your monthly guest, now c’mon let me in, you have no choice” and the door is automatically opened to welcome this regular guest.

-A picked up method from grandma’s bag of remedies is simple yet effective way to foment peace during periods.
+A picked up method from grandma’s bag of remedies is a simple yet effective way to foment peace during periods.

 But you can also create your own heating pad with uncooked rice and a sock.
-It’s a famous one, fill the sock with uncooked rice, tie a knot at open end and microwave it for 1-2 mins.
+It’s a famous one, fill the sock with uncooked rice, tie a knot at the open end and microwave it for 1-2 mins.

 You can opt for ginger tea so that consuming it becomes easy.

 A little amount of grated ginger in boiling water and a pinch of sugar or honey makes your tea perfect with a pleasant aroma.